gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 - If an SCTP restart is occurring there are exception rules to the above.
-The INIT, INIT-ACK, COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a restart Key.
+The INIT, INIT-ACK, COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a restart DTLS key context.
   The DTLS chunk with restart Key is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED, VALIDATION and PROTECTED, until a newely